roblox-aurora/rbx-net/README.md

 Requirements
 =============
 This requires [roblox-ts](https://github.com/roblox-ts/roblox-ts) as it is a roblox-ts module.
+Future Lua support will be added once `roblox-ts` has a bundling feature.

 Installation
 =============